-In order to support diversity, home designs that have the same or similar footprints, roof lines, materials and overall appearance may not be allowed to be built within a 500 foot radius of each other and shall not be constructed more than six times within the entire community.
+In order to support diversity, home designs that have the same or similar footprints, roof lines, materials and overall appearance may not be allowed to be built within a 500-foot radius of each other and shall not be constructed more than six times within the entire community.
+For Lots 507-521, the radius for similar home designs is reduced to 350-foot.